Pilot (Smallville): Plot and themes introduced

 The episode begins in 1989 when a meteor shower hits Smallville; at the same time a small spacecraft, containing an alien boy, crashes in front of Jonathan and Martha Kent's (played by John Schneider and Annette O'Toole) truck.
 They adopt the superhumanly powerful child and name him Clark.
 Gough and Millar use this opening scene to establish that the three lead characters of the series, Clark, Lana and Lex, share a common bond—they are all without one or both parents: Clark is the only survivor of his homeworld; Lana's parents are killed in the meteor shower; and Lex is alienated from his father, Lionel Luthor (John Glover), after being rendered bald by the meteor blast.

 The episode jumps forward twelve years to when Clark (Tom Welling) is trying to find his identity.
 He is unable to handle being told of his alien origins and runs away from home.
 Although he is attracted to Lana Lang (Kristin Kreuk), he cannot get close to her without falling over in pain because she wears a necklace made of meteor rock (kryptonite), which is a radioactive fragment of Clark's destroyed homeworld.
 This was a concept Gough and Millar devised to establish a reason for Clark's clumsiness.
 In other media, it is usually portrayed as an act he puts on to deceive people of his true identity.
-But Clark and Lana do share an intimate moment at a cemetery, where Lana is visiting the grave of her parents.
+Clark and Lana do share an intimate moment at a cemetery, where Lana is visiting the grave of her parents.
 In such scenes, Gough and Millar created a theme of loneliness through the life stories of Clark and Lana.
 Lana's boyfriend, Whitney Fordman (Eric Johnson), becomes jealous of Clark and Lana's friendship and ties Clark to a scarecrow pole, using Lana's necklace, indirectly, to subdue Clark.
 This image of Clark, in just his underwear and a red "S" painted on his chest, stretches back to Gough and Millar's foundation for the series, which was about taking Clark down to the basic elements of the Superman character.

 In the second strand of the story, Lex Luthor (Michael Rosenbaum) and Clark develop a "yin and yang" relationship.
 Clark first saves Lex from drowning when they get into a car accident; at the end of the episode, Lex saves Clark when he is strung up in the cornfield and immobilized by kryptonite.
 Jeremy Creek (Adrian McMorran)—who was mutated by the meteor rocks, gaining special powers—puts the three former jocks, who tied him to a scarecrow pole during the meteor shower, into comas.
 He sets out to kill everyone attending the school's dance, after witnessing Clark experience the same hazing he did, but Clark is able to arrive in time to stop him.